 7

 Why?
-Because local temporary tables are only available for the connection that has created that local temporary table, which is very important.
+Because local temporary tables are only available for the connection that has created them, which is very important.

-And a local temporary table is automatically dropped when the connection that has been created is closed.
+Additionally, a local temporary table is automatically dropped when the connection that created it is closed.

-Now, if the user wants to explicitly drop the temporary table, he can also do that at any time using the drop table and local temporary table name.
-It will automatically drop that.
+However, if the user wants to explicitly drop the temporary table, they can do so at any time using the 'DROP TABLE' statement followed by the local temporary table name.
+This will automatically drop the table.

 How Temp Table works in Stored Procedures?

-Now another important point to keep in mind is that if you create a temporary table as part of a store procedure, then that temporary table gets dropped automatically upon the completion of the stored procedure execution
+Another important point to keep in mind is that if you create a temporary table as part of a stored procedure, then that temporary table gets dropped automatically upon the completion of the stored procedure execution.

 Create Procedure sp_CreateTempTable